Inkering/biologically-illustrated/README.md

-As part of the Intersection of Biology, Art, and Technology, a course at Olin College, I'm starting a new series of pieces centered around biological forms found in nature.
+## *A study of biology*

+As an exploration in the space between figure and illustration, art and biology, and line and form, I drafted a series of illustrated pieces blending fantastical elements with traditional landscapes in my own unique rendering.
+After spending a semester learning about biology in The Intersection of Biology, Art, and Technology, I became enamored by the varied layers of abstraction present in how biology is presented to students.
+There is a fine art in taking a micrograph (a picture by means of a microscope) and translating it into an intuitive figure.
+An overly abstract translation may result in confusion, but an abruptly specific one means details get lost in the noise.
+This work examines that tension in relation to scale and color.

 This site interleaves illustrations with contextualization and writings on the drafting process and what tools I utilized along the way.
 Look around, get comfortable!